 There is no doubt that the Kirituske is more appealing than the Santoku.
 It has an impressive long sword-like blade length, a super durable blade, and patterning than the Santoku.
 The Santoku is often shorter, comes with a rounded tip, and sometimes comes with a Granton edge.

 The Santoku is always a ready substitute for the regular kitchen knife and cleavers.
-Santoku is perfect for small cooking and great with vegetables, fruits, and nuts.
+Santoku knives are perfect for preparing smaller meals and are great for chopping vegetables, fruits, and nuts.
 Thus, it becomes easy to say that in a Santoku vs Kirituske comparison, the Santoku would be a better option.

-However, for a kitchen that deals with large cooking and would want to get a quick chop from large vegetables and other kitchen ingredients, the Kiritsuke is a ready alternative to a Santoku.
-Although, using the Kiritsuke more effectively requires a certain level of expertise and experience that many cannot boast.
+However, for chefs needing to chop large vegetables and kitchen ingredients, the Kiritsuke is a ready alternative to a Santoku.
+But keep in mind that Kiritsuke knives require more expertise and experience than the easier to use Santoku.